-On 27 January 2017 UNHCR issued a statement in conjunction with the International Protection Office on the prioritisation of applications, which remains in effect as of January 2022 as the IPO continues to deal with a backlog generated by the transition into the single procedure.86 Under the IPA, the scheduling of interviews occurs under two processing streams, which run concurrently on the basis of 'oldest case first' and according to specific criteria warranting prioritisation.
+On 27 January 2017 UNHCR issued a statement in conjunction with the International Protection Office on the prioritisation of applications, which remains in effect as of January 2023.150 Under the IPA, the scheduling of interviews occurs under two processing streams, which run concurrently on the basis of 'oldest case first' and according to specific criteria warranting prioritisation.

-According to the UNHCR and the IPO statement setting out the prioritisation procedure: 87
+According to the UNHCR and the IPO statement setting out the prioritisation procedure: 151

 - Stream one will comprise the majority of applications, which will be scheduled mainly on the basis of oldest cases first.
 This includes new applications made after the commencement of the IPA as well as those cases that were under processing prior to the new procedures coming into force.
 Within this stream, cases will be scheduled according to the following stages and order of priority: - (i) pending subsidiary protection recommendations; - (ii) pending appeal at the former Refugee Appeals Tribunal; - (iii) pending refugee status recommendations. - 2.
 Stream two will also be processed on the basis of oldest case first.
-Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria: - (i) The age of applicants under this provision the following cases will be prioritised: unaccompanied minors in the care of Tusla; applicants who applied as unaccompanied minors, but who have now aged out; applicants over 70 years of age, who are not part of a family group; - (ii) the likelihood that applications are well-founded; - (iii) the likelihood that applications are well-founded due to the country of origin or habitual residence (specifically, Syria, Eritrea, Iraq, Afghanistan, Iran, Libya and Somalia); - (iv) health grounds applicants who notify the IPO after the commencement date that evidence has been submitted, certified by a medical consultant, of an ongoing severe/life threatening medical condition will be prioritised.
+Stream two pertains to both cases that were open before the commencement of the IPA and those lodged after that meet specific prioritisation criteria: - The age of applicants under this provision the following cases will be prioritised: unaccompanied minors in the care of Tusla; applicants who applied as unaccompanied minors, but who have now aged out; applicants over 70 years of age, who are not part of a family group; - (ii) the likelihood that applications are well-founded; - (iii) the likelihood that applications are well-founded due to the country of origin or habitual residence (specifically, Syria, Eritrea, Iraq, Afghanistan, Iran, Libya and Somalia); - (iv) health grounds applicants who notify the IPO after the commencement date that evidence has been submitted, certified by a medical consultant, of an ongoing severe/life threatening medical condition will be prioritised.

-In August 2021, in response to the emerging humanitarian crisis in Afghanistan, the Department of Justice confirmed that it would begin prioritising international protection applications from Afghan nationals in line with updated advice provided by UNHCR.88 Anecdotal evidence indicates that prioritisation for cases of Afghan nationals took place in practice.89
+In August 2021, in response to the emerging humanitarian crisis in Afghanistan, the Department of Justice confirmed that it would begin prioritising international protection applications from Afghan nationals in line with updated advice provided by UNHCR.152 Anecdotal evidence indicates that prioritisation for cases of Afghan nationals took place in practice throughout 2022 for some, but not all, applicants.153